MrFriendCS/H-CS/docs/H-CS-SDD.md

 #### Return multiple values

-Functions can return a tuple that contains multiple values.
+Functions can return a tuple [not part of Higher] that contains multiple values.
 These values can be assigned to individual variables.

 ``` python
 def myData():